 In the words of Catelynn from A Tethered God, “Naming lineage is not only an honor — it is an ethical necessity.”
 In naming where my own perspectives and understandings come from, I acknowledge that my growth was made possible thanks to an immense number of causes and conditions.

-Below you will find a list of people, places, and more that have influenced me.
+Below you will find a list of people, places, and entities that have influenced me.
 This list is ever-evolving, for I am always learning.
 I am sure I have forgotten to mention some things, so I pray for forgiveness on that front.
-I extend my gratitude to all those who have offered me their wisdom and helped me grow into the person I am.
+I extend my gratitude to all those who have offered me their wisdom and helped me grow into the person I am today.

 (I have created thematic sections for ease of reference.
 Because many teachers straddle multiple categories, they might appear multiple times.)